DeployEdit this page.md

 Cloudflare

-To deploy to Cloudflare Workers or Pages, use the @lazarv/react-server-adapter-cloudflare package.
+To deploy to Cloudflare Workers or Pages, use the built-in cloudflare adapter.
 This adapter is specifically designed to work with Cloudflare's edge runtime.

 First you need to have a Cloudflare account with Workers enabled and the wrangler CLI installed: